stacysandy/stacysandy.github.io/README.md

 # Sorry, this is an intentional blank page!
 I am still in transition here at GitHub and there will be more to come.
-So stop back later.
+So, please stop back later.
 Thank you!

 <!---